Snatch Game (RuPaul's Drag Race season 7)

 "Snatch Game" is the seventh episode of the seventh season of the American television series RuPaul's Drag Race.
 It originally aired on April 13, 2015.
+The episode's main challenge tasks the contestants with impersonating celebrities in the Snatch Game.
 Michael Urie and Tamar Braxton are guest judges.
+Bianca Del Rio also makes a guest appearance.

+Ginger Minj and Kennedy Davenport win the main challenge.
+Max is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Jaidynn Diore Fierce to "No More Lies" by Michel'le.